alecisec/pythonshell/README.md

 # docker pythonshell

-A simple script to run any python command (with requirements) without having to install anything on the host machine other than docker-compose
+A simple script to run any python command (with specific requirements) without reconfiguring the host machine's python environment

 requirements: